-Alongshore sediment transport flux was computed by using the wave transformation results to determine nearshore hydrodynamics, and subsequently, the sediment flux (representing the rate of sediment moving) along Nantasket Beach.
-All wave directional bins were combined to create an average annual sediment transport.
-When considering an average annual year (waves arriving from various directions), the littoral transport rate is a relatively constant value.
-These calculations assume that sediment is available on the beach for transport (e.g., potential transport).
-If the shoreline is armored (e.g., revetment), or has a reduced sediment supply, the sediment transport rates may vary compared to the values presented herein.
+Alongshore sediment transport flux was computed by using the wave transformation results to determine nearshore hydrodynamics, subsequently, the sediment flux (representing the rate of sediment moving) along Nantasket Beach.
+All wave directional bins were combined to create an average annual sediment transport. considering an average annual year (waves arriving from various directions), the littoral transport rate is a relatively constant value.
+These calculations assume that sediment is available on the beach for transport (e.g., potential transport). shoreline is armored (e.g., revetment), or has a reduced sediment supply, the sediment transport rates may differ from the values presented herein.